rehierl/abstract-properties/_notes.md

 # todos

 polishing
-- plish the readme files
+- polish the readme files
 - provide an "abstract" in the readme
 - update the chapter index order

 bigger
 - resolve the _notes.md files
+- rephrasing - use "markup" instead of "tag soup"
+- rephrasing - use "linear" instead of "total (order)"
 - flesh out "the things we know" in 05-02
 - flesh out the last chapter - the focus is on rooted paths
 - epilogue, arXiv.org - had no Order Theory category